sierdzio/spdr/README.txt

 \section requirements System requirements any working PC/ Mac or other device that Qt runs on, Qt 5.2 installed (minimum).

+The Spdr library and CLI both depend only on QtCore module.
+Spdr GUI requires QtCore, QtGui and QtWidgets to work.

 \section authors Authors

 \include AUTHORS.txt

 \section todolist Project's TODO
- - a LOT :-)
+ - implement Spdr::Ask
+ - timestamp log messages
  - use EXIF comparison
  - use DIFF comparison
  - move SpdrFileData to a separate (private) header: it can be useful for SpdrImport, too
  - combine recursive reading of directories with recursive reading of files: it can be done in a single function by detecting directories on the fly */